erickbytes/divbull/divbull.com/content/blog/Is-User-Interface-an-Effective-Moat.md

-I have been thinking lately about whether or not exceptional user interface provides an effective block against being disrupted by competetitors recently.
+I have been thinking lately about whether or not exceptional user interface provides an effective block against being disrupted by competitors.

 I've been buying Duolingo stock now that it's been cut in half in value within a span of 3 months.
 The narrative that has seemingly driven down the price was sparked by Google's release of